 There have also been renewed calls for Congress to act on a long-stalled national data breach standards bill — at the moment, victim companies have to comply with 40-plus different state data breach reporting requirements.

 One lawmaker who has championed such legislation in the past called the news of the intrusion “profoundly troubling,” and urged against breach fatigue.

-“While many have perhaps become accustomed to hearing of a new data breach every few weeks, the scope of this breach … raises serious questions about whether Congress should … create a uniform data breach notification standard,” said Democratic Sen. John Warner of Virginia.
+“While many have perhaps become accustomed to hearing of a new data breach every few weeks, the scope of this breach … raises serious questions about whether Congress should … create a uniform data breach notification standard,” said Sen. Mark Warner, D-Va.
 He added that lawmakers also need to “rethink data protection policies, so that enterprises such as Equifax have fewer incentives to collect large, centralized sets of highly sensitive data like SSNs and credit card information on millions of Americans.”

 Warner, concluded by stating, “It is no exaggeration to suggest that a breach such as this — exposing highly sensitive personal and financial information central for identity management and access to credit — represents a real threat to the economic security of Americans.”